tcluri/tcluri.github.io/content/posts/org-doomemacs-hugo.md

 draft = false
 +++

 Hello!
-This is a post describing how anyone who uses Doomemacs can setup a blog and get writing.
+This is a post describing how anyone who uses Doomemacs can setup a blog on Github user pages and get writing.
 To get started, familiarize yourself with what I'm assuming you know to do.
-If you don't, read on - there will be links you might find helpful.
-We are here to learn 😃

 -   Know how doomemacs works to the extent that you can find where your init.el is and upgrade/sync from the commandline.
 -   Know how to install the Go programming language on your linux machine and can install a go package(😉 Hugo)
 -   Know how to use git well enough to commit/push your changes to a repository online - we'll be using Github
 -   Know how to do a backflip once we are done, in your head is fine too

+If you don't know any of these, read on - there will be links you might find helpful.
+We are here to learn 😃

 ## Doomemacs {#doomemacs}

-Doomemacs is a configuration framework for Emacs.
-You get many things out of the box - a starter pack of which you can disable/enable away options at your will.
+Doomemacs is a starter pack of default configurations for Emacs.
+You get many things out of the box -  which you can disable/enable away at your will.
 Try to use the latest doom configuration, I tend to upgrade doomemacs once in 3 months or whenever it is necessary which usually means that a package got an upgrade or a bug that got fixed.
 Once you try it, there is no going back to other configs/setups unless you are the person who loves your current Emacs config 🫡